okayYusi/automobile-diagnostic-equipment-guide/README.md

 # automobile-diagnostic-equipment-guide
 Notes on the use of automobile diagnostic equipment

-Please refer to the HTML file to install and use your car diagnostic device
+Please download firstly and refer to the HTML file to install and use your car diagnostic device